 Unfavorable environmental conditions such as nutrient deficiency, lead to restrictions in the photosynthetic capacity.
-Under this condition, the light absorption in the light harvesting complexes of the photosystems is excessive, i.e., the available energy cannot be consumed within the photosynthetic processes.
-Therefore, the excessive energy might react with ground state molecular oxygen which leads to production of reactive oxygen species inside the photosynthetic machinery.
-Reactive oxygen species (ROS), mainly singlet oxygen, superoxide and hydrogen peroxide, mediate photodamage in the photosystems.
-When excess energy conditions persist over a prolonged time period, the photosynthetic apparatus is destroyed.
+Under such conditions, the absorption of light in the light harvesting complexes of the photosystems is excessive, i.e., the available energy cannot be consumed by the photosynthetic processes.
+Therefore, the excessive energy might react with ground state molecular oxygen which leads to production of reactive oxygen species (ROS) inside the photosynthetic machinery.
+ROS, mainly singlet oxygen, superoxide and hydrogen peroxide, mediate photooxidative damage to the photosystems.
+When excess energy conditions persist over a prolonged period of time, the photosynthetic apparatus is destroyed.
 This might lead to photoinhibition which is a sustained reduction of the photosynthetic capacity.

 To prevent photoinhibition, photoprotective mechanisms have evolved in plants.
 These mechanisms comprise movement of leaves and chloroplasts, photorespiration, cyclic electron flow around photosystem I, screening of photoradiation, thermal energy dissipation of absorbed light energy, and detoxification of reactive oxygen species.
 The latter two mechanisms are in focus of the research at IAPN.